-A Japanese startup at CES2021 claims to have solved one of the biggest problems in medical technology: continuous non-invasive glucose monitoring.
+A Japanese startup at CES2021 claims to have solved one of the biggest problems in medical technology: continuous non-invasive glucose monitoring to measure diabetes.

-The prototype, very similar to an Apple Watch, is equipped with a small spectrometer to scan blood and measure blood sugar.
+The prototype, much like an Apple Watch, is equipped with a small spectrometer to scan blood and measure blood sugar.
 Quantum's presentation adds that the watch is also capable of reading other vital signs, including heart rate and ECG.

-The company says the plus of the device is in its patented materials incorporated into the watch and strap.
-To use it, the wearer simply has to slide the watch and activate monitoring from the menu, the data is displayed after about 20 seconds.
+The company claims that the plus of the device is in its patented materials incorporated into the watch and strap.
+To use this needle-free blood glucose meter, the wearer simply needs to slide the watch and activate monitoring from the menu, the data is displayed after approximately 20 seconds.

 Quantum's goals are to sell its hardware for needle-free blood glucose measurements, and build a big data platform.
 Collecting and examining the vast treasure of information generated by patients wearing the device can provide innumerable insights into scientific research.